ubuntu-tribe/GIFT-LP/README.md

 Detailed documentation explaining the contract architecture, functionalities, and usage instructions.
 Instructions for deploying the contract and interacting with it on the Ethereum blockchain.
 ## Supporting Toolset:
-A script library to interact with the contract, developed in node.js and accessible and protected by our API Layer and automated backend services
+A script library to interact with the contract, developed in node.js and accessible and protected by our API Layer or executed as scheduled backend service (PM2).
++ A script to deploy contract and upgrade contract (Truffle)
++ node.js API scrips to interact with Contract (set GIFT price, whitlist addresses (idea is to manage this from our web portal over API calls
++ read events, statistics to monitor liquidity (here we use NowNodes and a solution is in place)

 ## Audit Report:
 A security audit report conducted by a reputable third-party auditing firm, highlighting any vulnerabilities found and recommendations for remediation.
 ## Deployment Assistance: